Arbet Kozhaya: Facts and figures

 The Kozhaya Valley and the nearby Qannoubine Valley are part of the Qadisha Valley, known also as the Holy Valley.
 The village lies between 900 and 1,050 metres above sea level and occupies some 2 million square metres, out of which approximatively 500,000 square metres are inhabited and 700,000 square metres under cultivation.
 It is at a distance of 5 Kilometres from Ehden, 25 Kilometres from Zgharta, 30 Kilometres from the Cedars and 85 Kilometres from Beirut.

 The village church is dedicated to Saint Elias and the Saint’s Feast day is celebrated on the 20th of July.
-There is a nearby hotel called Hôtel Le Tournant, two small food shops and a medical centre built by the Fayez Mouawad Foundation.
-There is also a volleyball court built in the beginning of 1990s by the late Francis Antoun.
+There is a nearby hotel, one restaurant, two small food shops and a medical centre built by the Fayez Mouawad Foundation.
+There is also a volleyball court built in the beginning of 1990s.
 Freshwater is supplied to the village by two springs one being called Al-Fas´in.